myas92/domain-finder/README.md

 ## Second Example ##

-If you want to check the domains of a series of specefic words, just try like this
+If you want to check the domains of a series of specific words, just try like this

 ```javascript
 const domainFinder = require('domain-finder');